jliszka/jliszka.github.com/_drafts/probability-is-in-the-process.md

 The frequentist says, "No. Saying 'probability 0.5' means that the coin has an inherent propensity to come up heads as often as tails, so that if we flipped the coin infinitely many times, the ratio of heads to tails would approach 1:1.
 But we know that the coin is biased, so it can have any probability of coming up heads except 0.5."
 </blockquote>

 OK lemme stop right here.
-I think this mischaracterizes the frequentist's take on this situation.
+I think this mischaracterizes the frequentist's take on this situation, in two ways.
-First of all, it's conflating two things: the probability that the coin comes up heads, and our estimate of the bias of the coin.
+First, it conflates two things: the probability that the coin comes up heads, and our estimate of the bias of the coin.
 Now sometimes those are the same thing!
 But in this case they are not.
 They _are_ the same thing in the following procedure:

 1. flip a coin with known bias {%m%}p{%em%}